TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### N

-The 'N' collection contains 4 languages, of which 1 is tested, and 7 code snippets.
+The 'N' collection contains 4 languages, of which 2 are tested, and 7 code snippets.

 - [Never](https://sampleprograms.io/languages/never)
 - [Nice](https://sampleprograms.io/languages/nice)